pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/tester_roles.rst

 Before an official Pardus release comes out, `nightly releases`_ are automatically generated in order to tests the changes in repositories frequently.
-You can contribute by installing these nigthky releases and testing them.
+You can contribute by installing these nigtly releases and testing them.

 You can also keep a nightly release and install updates regularly, and so can help test the release as it is developed.